Public Access Policy

 Computer use is limited to one stand-up computer, located on the first floor of the library.
 Wi-fi access is limited to Tulane affiliates and visiting researchers only, and is not available to the general public.

-Certain non-Tulane affiliates may obtain borrowing privileges at the library.
-These include Tulane alumni, Loyola faculty and students, members of LALINC and CALL libraries, members of the OCLC Reciprocal Borrowing Program, special visiting faculty and scholars, and subscribers.
+Some other groups of non-Tulane affiliates also may obtain borrowing privileges at the library.
+These include Loyola faculty and students, members of LOUIS and CALL libraries, members of the OCLC Reciprocal Borrowing Program, special visiting faculty and scholars, and subscribers.
 Details on the borrowing privileges for these groups may be found here.
 A Subscriber Card is available for members of the public to borrow from Howard-Tilton only and cannot be used to access online databases off-campus.
 Inquire at the library's Check Out Desk.

 Pre-College Students